-As a Creator, your portfolio is your shop window and somewhere any Explorer is going to visit before they choose you for their Project.
+As a Creator, your profile is your shop window and somewhere any Explorer is going to visit before they choose you for their Project.
 So it’s important to get it right to make sure you get the chance to work on the Projects you’re most interested in.

-An Explorer is going to use your portfolio to decide whether you have the skills and style for their Project.
-So it makes sense to focus your portfolio on examples of your work that use the creative skills you want to focus on and reflect your style.
+An Explorer is going to use your profile to decide whether you have the skills and style for their Project.
+So it makes sense to focus your profile on examples of your work that use the creative skills you want to focus on and reflect your style.
 Resist the temptation to include everything!
 Something may be technically brilliant, but if it’s not work you want to repeat then it might be best to leave it out.

-Your portfolio should include at least one album, but it can include as many as you like.
+Your profile should include at least one album, but it can include as many as you like.
 It’s up to you how you organise them, perhaps around individual projects or types of work.
 It also helps Explorers if you show different creative skills (if you have more than one) in separate albums.
-Of course your portfolio can include work that you’ve created outside Createxplore as well as for our Explorers.
+Of course your profile can include work that you’ve created outside Createxplore as well as for our Explorers.

 If you have text documents rather than images (for example, if you're a creative writer) then you can include examples of your work by converting your text to images.
 First of all save your text in PDF format, then convert it to JPG (use Preview on a mac or a free converstion tool like this one to do that).

 If you’re just starting out, create a “best of” album

 If you don’t think you have enough material for multiple albums (or you’re just short of time) then create a “Best of” album that showcases the material you do have (but remember Tip #1).